Afghanistan spiraling rapidly toward humanitarian disaster as Taliban advances

 “Afghanistan is spinning out of control,” United Nations Secretary General António Guterres told reporters in New York on Friday, as he called on all sides to do more to protect civilians.
 “This is the moment to halt the offensive.
 This is the moment to start serious negotiation.
 This is the moment to avoid a prolonged civil war, or the isolation of Afghanistan.”

 As the fighting intensifies, the United States and its allies are racing to extract embassy staff and local Afghans who have assisted the U.S.-led coalition during their 20-year mission.
+The first of some 3,000 combat troops being deployed to Kabul to assist with the evacuations arrived Saturday, Reuters reported.
+The Pentagon has said two battalions of Marines and one Army combat unit already deployed in the region will arrive in Kabul by Sunday evening.

 About 1,200 Afghans have been transported to the United States in recent days, and the Biden administration has committed to temporarily relocating another 4,000 applicants and their families to other countries while their immigration paperwork is finalized.